Breakout (The Avengers: Earth's Mightiest Heroes)

-"Breakout" is the name of the first two episodes of the animated television series The Avengers: Earth's Mightiest Heroes.
+"Breakout" is the name of the sixth and seventh episodes of the animated television series The Avengers: Earth's Mightiest Heroes.
 It was originally broadcast on Disney XD in the United States on October 20, 2010.
-Its broadcast was preceded by the release of a 20-episode online "micro-series" which introduced the individual heroes and set up the plot.
+The episode's broadcast was preceded by the release of an online "micro-series" which introduced the individual heroes and set up the plot.

 Plot

 Part 1

 After Iron Man stops an arms trade between A.I.M. and Lucia von Bardas, he transports them to the Vault and returns to New York.
-In the Cube, Samson passes by the jails of Wrecker, Zzzax and Absorbing Man.
-Samson arrives in the holding cell of the Hulk who is in his pre-transformed state, Banner warns him that S.H.I.E.L.D. are going to use the villains as weapons.
-Samson tries to calm Banner, but he insists that the cube is dangerous.
-Thor watches over a city when he gets approached by Balder the Brave from Asgard.
-Balder tells Thor that his father before entering the Odin Sleep asked Thor to come back and protect Asgard.
-Thor rejects the offer, Balder doesn't understand and asks why he is so occupied to the city.
+In the Cube, Leonard Samson passes by the jails of Wrecker, Zzzax, and Absorbing Man before visiting the cell of Bruce Banner, who warns him that S.H.I.E.L.D. will use the villains as weapons.
+Thor watches over a city when he is approached by Balder the Brave from Asgard.
+Balder tells Thor that his father Odin asked him to come back and protect Asgard before entering Odinsleep.
+Thor rejects the offer, Balder does not understand and asks why he is so occupied to the city.
 Thor tells him that he is needed here so that he can make a difference unlike in Asgard who only solely relies on fighting.
-Below them, Jane Foster is taking care of some people who were involved in a traffic accident, while a speeding car bounces from the ground and is going straight to Jane but is deflected by Thor.
-Jane thanks Thor for saving her and is wondering if he is following her, Thor tells that he is intrigued by her since she doesn't seem to be scared even though she is a mortal.
+Below them, Jane Foster is taking care of some people who were involved in a traffic accident, during which Thor saves her from a speeding car.
+Thor tells that he is intrigued by her since she does not seem to be scared of danger despite being a mortal.
 Meanwhile, Hank Pym talks with Mad Thinker to see what he meant when he referred to the villains in the super prisons as "soon being free".
 Also on board, Wasp declines Maria Hill's invitation to join S.H.I.E.L.D.